oclipa/reactjs-cheat-sheet/README.md

 **getServerSideProps()**

 `getServerSideProps()` is a relatively new lifecycle hook that *only* runs on the server.
 It returns JSON to the client, which the client then renders as HTML.
-Everytime the page is rendered. the server-side function will run.
+Every time the page is rendered, the server-side function will run.
 Because the function runs on the server, it can access the backend directly (and locally), without an intervening API layer, which can have performance advantages when accessing data infrequently.
-It also improves security by reducing the information passed back-and-forth, and improves compatability (since the data fetching process is less dependent on the browser).
+It also improves security by reducing the information passed back-and-forth, and improves compatibility (since the data fetching process is less dependent on the browser).
 The downside of this method is that it can impact performance if data must be fetched frequently.
 In this case, the recommended solution is to use `getServerSideProps()` for first access, and then `useSWR()` for further accesses.

 Example: